 The 430-acre Laughton Preserve was acquired between 1931 and 2006.

-The preserve is part of the Forked Creek preservation system, which conserves more than 2,400 acres of land.
+The preserve is part of the Forked Creek preservation system, which conserves more than 2,400 acres.

 Cultural resources protected at the preserve include a remnant of the historic Twelve Mile Grove, portions of the 1832 Ce-Na-Ge-Wine and Joseph Laughton Reservations, and the historic Wallingford Settlement.
 The preserve’s picnic shelter was built by the Civilian Conservation Corps in the 1930s.